hoxmark/Deep_reinforcement_active_learning/selection_strategies/README.md

 1. Clone this github repo to you machine.

-2. Download [GoogleNews-vectors-negative300.bin] and place it in the root folder.
+2. Download [GoogleNews-vectors-negative300.bin] and place it in the data folder.

 ```
 $ wget -c "https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz"
 $ gunzip GoogleNews-vectors-negative300.bin.gz
+$ mv GoogleNews-vectors-negative300.bin PROJECT_DIRECTORY/data
 ```

 3. Install pytorch, we are running python 3.5.2 and cuda so we used the following command: